theupdateframework/taps/tap11.md

 Profiles may be stored in the TUF repository, or in a centralized place for an organization.
 In general, storing profiles on the TUF repository is recommended to allow the community to provide security audits.

 Profiles are designed to allow all implementations using that profile to be interoperable, it is not expected that different profiles are interoperable.
+Implementations should list the profile used in their documentation.

 ## Security Audit